Vickyogesh/quiz-platform/doc/exam.rst

               be the same as questions.*
    =========  ===========================

-   :param topic_id: Topic of the quiz.
+   :param id: ID of the exam.

    :statuscode 200: Everything is ok.